 Milestone 1 – We Launched The Minimalist Vegan

-After doing some initial research, we found that there were many blogs and websites talking about simplicity whilst others would focus purely on plant based recipes.
-No one seemed to be merging the two lifestyles together.
-That’s when we thought to start this blog with the goal of documenting a dual lifestyle that we strive to live each and every day.
+After doing some initial research, we found that many blogs and websites were talking about simplicity while others would focus purely on plant-based recipes.
+No one seemed to be merging the two lifestyles.
+That’s when we thought to start this blog with the goal of documenting a dual lifestyle that we strive to live each day.

 Since launching the website earlier this year, we’ve been blown away by the response.
 We’ve been interviewed on podcasts, featured on the front cover of magazines and had over 120,000 different people from around the world stop by.